Operata MCP Server

 3. Ensure your network allows HTTPS connections to api.operata.io

-4. Verify your token has appropriate permissions
+4. Verify your key has appropriate permissions

 Tools Not Available in AI Client